Ascending chain conditions on right ideals of semigroups: Semigroups Satisfying ACCPR

-We now show that the converse of Corollary \ref{cor:idealandRQ} does not hold.
 Let $S$ be a semigroup that satisfies ACCPR with an $S$-act $A$ that does not satisfy ACCP.
-(For example, we can take $A$ to be any {\em semigroup} that does not satisfy ACCPR and $S$ to be a free semigroup with a surjective homomorphism $\theta : S\to A.$ Then $S$ satisfies ACCPR by Proposition \ref{prop:free}.
-We turn $A$ into an $S$-act by defining $a\cdot s=a(s\theta)$ for all $a\in A$ and $s\in S.$ It is straightforward to show that $A$ does not satisfy ACCP.)
+(For example, we can take $A$ to be any {\em semigroup} that does not satisfy ACCPR and $S$ to be a free semigroup with a surjective homomorphism $\theta : S\to A.$ We turn $A$ into an $S$-act by defining $a\cdot s=a(s\theta)$ for all $a\in A$ and $s\in S.$ We have that $S$ satisfies ACCPR by Proposition \ref{prop:free}, and it is straightforward to show that $A$ does not satisfy ACCP.)
 The semigroup $U=\mathcal{U}(S, A)$ does not satisfy ACCPR by Proposition \ref{prop:con,ACCPR}.
-The ideal $I=\{x_a : a\in A\}\cup\{0\}$ certainly satisfies ACCPR; indeed, any null semigroup satisfies ACCPR by Corollary \ref{cor:minrightideals}.
-Also, the Rees quotient $U/I=S^0$ satisfies ACCPR since $S$ satisfies ACCPR.
+On the other hand, the ideal $I=\{x_a : a\in A\}\cup\{0\}$ certainly satisfies ACCPR (indeed, any null semigroup satisfies ACCPR by Corollary \ref{cor:minrightideals}), and the Rees quotient $U/I\cong S^0$ satisfies ACCPR since $S$ satisfies ACCPR.

 We now consider conditions on an ideal $I$ such that converse of Corollary \ref{cor:idealandRQ} {\em does} hold.
 Given a semigroup $S,$ we say that an element $a\in S$ has a {\em local right identity} (in $S$) if there exists $s\in S$ such that $a=as$; i.e.\ $a\in aS.$ If $S$ is a monoid or a regular semigroup, then clearly every element has a local right identity.